Share

 "outcomes": [

-"Behavioral reactions (work capacity, feeding stimulus, investigating activity)",
+"Behavioral reactions (capacity of work, feeding stimulus, investigating activity)",

 "Electronic irradiation threshold",